MerosCrypto/Meros/docs/Protocol/Lattice.md

 - amount The amount of Meri to send.
 - proof: Work that proves this isn't spam.

-Send hashes are defined as `Blake2b-384(sender + nonce + output + amount)`, where sender takes up 32 bytes, nonce four bytes, output 32 bytes, and amount eight bytes.
+Send hashes are defined as `Blake2b-384("send" + sender + nonce + output + amount)`, where sender takes up 32 bytes, nonce four bytes, output 32 bytes, and amount eight bytes.

 amount must be less than or equal to the sender's Account's balance, after all Entries with a lower nonce are confirmed.
 The output's Account's balance, when combined with amount, must be lower than the max value of an uint64.